Clarissa B. Lyon, V.M.D.:

 She is a member of the American Veterinary Medical Association (AVMA), the International Veterinary Academy of Pain Management (IVAPM) and Phi Zeta Veterinary Medicine Honor Society.
 She also belongs to the Delaware Valley Academy of Veterinary Medicine (DVAVM), a continuing education society.

 Her enthusiasm for discussing ideas and approaches to various Primary Care medicine topics has led her to be invited to speak at conferences such as the Penn Annual Conference (2017), on radio shows such as Your Pet Matters (periodically since 2015), Fear Free webinars for veterinary practitioners, and to be involved with local volunteer opportunities, e.g. the recent Pennsylvania Veterinary Foundation's Share the Love event (a free veterinary care event for the pets of senior citizens in need in Chester County).

 She is an Elite Fear Free Certified Practitioner.

-When not traveling the countryside, attempting to stamp out disease and mitigate pain and suffering, she enjoys spending time with her pasture potato, geriatric horse, Cody, superstar, also geriatric, dog, Sukey (pictured), both of whom she just lost at the ages of 31 and 17, respectively.
+When not traveling the countryside, attempting to stamp out disease and mitigate pain and suffering, she likes to play platform tennis, as well as hop on her bicycle, whenever possible.
+Until recently, she enjoyed spending time with her pasture potato, geriatric horse, Cody, and superstar, also geriatric, dog, Sukey (pictured), both of whom she just lost at the ages of 31 and 17, respectively.
 She still enjoys hanging out and playing pretty much any sport involving a stick or racquet and ball with her husband, Jeff, who is not geriatric, rescued or a pasture potato, but is a superstar.
-She likes to play platform tennis, as well as hop on her bicycle, whenever possible.